MicrosoftDocs/azure-devops-docs/docs/pipelines/languages/dotnet-core.md

 ---

-Read through the rest of this topic to learn some of the common ways to customize your .NET Core build process.
+Read through the rest of this topic to learn some of the common ways to customize your .NET Core build pipeline.

 ## Build environment